Talking with people is not easy. 6 years ago, I was immensely shy and found it hard to talk with people. Today, I give talks at conferences.

 Some small things I tried that you can try too:

-• Remembering to ask a person who asked how I was - how are YOU?
+- Remembering to ask a person who asked how I was -

 A tip I read somewhere I found really helpful when talking with random strangers is to comment on something you both are experiencing OR having experienced.
 This is why the weather is such a common small talk topic!
 We all are experiencing the same weather when we're in the same physical space.
 A similar conversation starter is asking how their conference experience is so far (if you're attending a conference)